-We focus on the equilibrium elasticity of demand for vehicle kilometers traveled (VKT) by considering the combined impact of changes in overall travel and substitution between modes in a model with endogenous congestion.
-Our simple model is motivated by theoretical and empirical findings indicating that a market-level price reduction would increase congestion, which would in turn exert downward pressure on demand.
-We use the demand elasticities from the experiment to calibrate the model, and estimates of rider value of time (VOT) to estimate equilibrium outcomes.
-In the next subsection, we use these equilibrium demand elasticities to study the implications of a market-level 50% price reduction on private benefits to consumers of ride-hailing services and the external costs produced by their travel.
+In this section, we introduce congestion into our model allowing us to take our partial equilibrium elasticities from the experiment and use them to estimate equilibrium elasticities that account for changes in congestion.
+Our simple model is motivated by theoretical and empirical findings that a market-level price reduction would increase congestion, which would in turn exert downward pressure on demand.
+We use the demand elasticities and other parameters from the experiment to calibrate the model and estimate equilibrium outcomes.
+We then use these equilibrium demand elasticities in the following section to study the implications of a market-level 50% price reduction on private benefits to consumers of ride-hailing services as well as the external costs produced by their travel.